-E1.9 LIFECYCLE - RENEWAL/REPLACEMENT STRATEGY
+1.9 LIFECYCLE - RENEWAL/REPLACEMENT STRATEGY

 Council's asset renewal strategy is documented in the Water and Wastewater strategic business plan.
-The 30-year capital program considers the expected future growth, assets in poor condition as well as whether there need to be changed in levels of service provided.
+The 30-year capital program considers the expected future growth, assets in poor condition as well as whether there needs to be changes in levels of service provided.